Statue of Ludvig Holberg, Copenhagen: History

 In 1851, Theobald Stein won Neuhausen's Prize (De Neuhausenske Præmier) with a half-size portrait statuette of Ludvig Holberg.
 The other participants in the competition were Otto Evens, Thorvald Mule and August Saabye.
 In the early 1870s, Stein was commissioned to create a colossal version of this early work for the new Royal Danish Theatre on Kongens Nytorv.
-Together with Herman Wilhelm Bissen's 1861 statue of Adam Oehlenschläger, which had until then been located on Sankt Annæ Plads, it was supposed to flank the main entrance of the new theatre building. honouring what was regarded as the two founding father's of Danish theatre.
+Together with Herman Wilhelm Bissen's 1861 statue of Adam Oehlenschläger, which had until then been located on Sankt Annæ Plads, it was supposed to flank the main entrance of the new theatre building. honouring what was regarded as the two founding fathers of Danish theatre.
 Since Bissen's statue of Oehlenschläger also depicted him seated in a chair with a book, Stein saw a need for his Holberg statue to stand out from it more clearly.
 On Wilhelm Marstrand's advice, he therefore chose to add a walking stick to the composition.
 The new building for the Royal Danish Theatre was inaugurated on 15 October 1984.
-The Ludvig Holberg statue was unvailed on 31 October 1875.
+The Ludvig Holberg statue was unveiled on 31 October 1875.
 An incidental song by Hans Peter Holst was performed at the event.